Update November 2019:

 With Tailahr gone and the rest of the team (The Elves) needing more time for their own pursuits, Spyralle is pretty much down to one person, Kerryth Tarantal.
 I could use some help on things like marketing and customer service, so if you have an interest in joining the Spyralle team please get in touch with me by IM in SL.
 Work is occasional, highly irregular schedule-wise, likely to be very last minute, and subject to my severe absent mindedness, but you get Free Stuff.
 Scripting and other contributions of substance to actual creations will earn a percentage of sales, at my discretion.
 Full Disclosure: preference will be given to individuals I already know and trust to some extent, because SL is lawless, and I have enough scars.

-Spyralle opened in 2009 as a boutique within Kerryth Tarantal Studios, my gallery of fractal art.
+Spyralle opened in 2009 as a boutique within Kerryth Tarantal Studios, Kerryth Tarantal’s gallery of fractal art.
 The Spyralle brand – pronounced like “spiral” – took the lead in November of that year when we moved into our long-term location at Park Place Home.
 The clothing line expanded slowly, bringing unique wearable art to Second Life.
 In 2010 decorative textiles for the home and seasonal decorations were moved from the original KTS line to Spyralle.
 Jewelry and furniture were added to the line in 2011, full perm textures in 2012.
 In 2013, Kerryth began to add original mesh, pressing always to make things no one else was making.*

-I hope you enjoy wearing these unique creations.
+We hope you enjoy wearing and decorating with these unique creations.